Thursday, 30 June 2005

 Saturday, 4 June 2005

-Suddenly I thought about the differences in the male and female bodies.
-Why are males full of force and muscular strength but have lower life expectancy while women have less muscle force, are apparently weaker and have longer life expectancy?
 It is because they have to carry babies in their wombs, I thought, so they could not have participated in hunting and gradually over time, we ended with men developing muscle power and women developing other powers.

-May be that is true for humans but is a tigress or a lioness, as strong as a lion or a tiger?
-I don't think that it is males who go for hunting while females wait at home, so both have to hunt and find food.
 So then why did nature create males and females?
 Wouldn't it have been better to have hermafrodites, both males and females in the same bodies?
 It would have been more practical and reproduction (continuation of the species as the most important primordial impulse) much easier?
-It has to be something to do with mixing of genes so that if there are any defects in genes, they can be overcome.
-Confused?
-I don't know where this kind of thinking is supposed to lead but I am still thinking!

 I like the way they use old buildings in Italy to put them together with new things and the result is wonderful.
 Bologna has a wonderful university auditorium that was a 2000 year old ruin and they have kept part of old walls and added glass and steel to make a remarkable structure.
-Or the way, they use old fountains and stairs, like the Spanish square in Rome that is used for fashion shows.
-In India too we do it, like the Khujaraho festival, but we use old buildings for classical dances and similar things so it is beautiful but not contrasting.
+I went to see a Rajasthani folk dance group there.

 Friday, 3 June 2005

-Hindi Webring
+Hindi Blogging and the Webring

 Today morning I was looking for new Hindi fonts.
 I like Susha, it is really easy to use but there are some signs like the "half R" that I can't seem to get.
 So I was looking for new fonts and discovered a group called webrings, where they have list of blogs in Hindi.
 Really great.
-Result, I have started even a Hindi blog on Kalpana - Jo Na Keh Saka.
+Result, I have started even a Hindi blog on Kalpana - Jo Na Keh Sake.

 I am still without a good Hindi font.
 Perhaps the problem is with my Italian keyboard and probably people working on Hindi fonts make them for English keyboards.
-Since keyboards don't cost much and next week I am going to be in London, so I will see if I can find a new keyboard to bring home and then try it for writing in Hindi.
+Since keyboards don't cost much and next week I am going to be in London, so I will see if I can find a new English keyboard to bring home and then try it for writing in Hindi.

 Thursday, 2 June 2005